Self Sabotaging Relationship Signs & Patterns

 The only way to know why you might be engaging in these behaviors in your relationships is typically to reflect on your own problematic behaviors, feelings, and patterns in an honest way—particularly looking out for disrespectful relationship patterns, emotional abuse or times when you may have been a disrespectful partner.
 Asking friends for their perceptions of your tendencies and patterns could also be helpful, as could meeting with a therapist.

-Signs you might be self sabotaging relationships
+Signs you might be self-sabotaging relationships

 If you notice warning signs like those listed below in your romantic relationships, it could indicate that you might be undermining the success of these connections.

-Finding reasons to break up
+Finding reasons to break up to protect yourself

 For example, a person might reject the idea of meeting their partner's parents or friends, making the relationship “official” with labels, or taking other steps forward to progress the connection.
 Eventually, they might become distant or avoid spending time with their partner altogether.
 While it’s fair to leave close relationships that don’t feel right for you or to ask for more time before moving to a certain milestone, avoiding the deepening of a relationship that makes you happy and has positive potential could be a sign of sabotage.